xumzheng/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/update-educationfeedbackoutcome-csharp-snippets.md

 	AdditionalData = new Dictionary<string, object>
 	{
 		{
-			"feedback" , new
+			"feedback" , new Feedback
 			{
-				Text = new
+				Text = new Text
 				{
 					Content = "This is feedback for the assignment as a whole.", ContentType = "text",